aforoughi1/IntelligentOne/README.md

 #### Stochastic Oscillator(SO)
 ![FSO Chart](/images/IntelligentOneScreenshot5.png)

-Stochastic Oscillator (SO) is a momentum indicator that compares a stock’s closing price relative to the High-Low range over a given number of trading periods.
-As a rule, momentum changes before the price changes.
+Stochastic Oscillator (SO) is a momentum indicator that compares a stock’s closing price to its high-low range over a defined number of trading periods.
+It is based on the principle that momentum typically shifts before price does, making it a useful tool for identifying potential turning points.

-Stochastic %K%D indicator belongs to the oscillators and its value is limited between 0 and 100.
-Values of %D line that are above 80 indicate that the security is overbought and the values below 20 that it is oversold.
-Buying and selling entry signals can also be generated when lines %K and %D are intersected: when %K crosses above %D and the value of the oscillator is below oversold(20), buying signal is generated.
-When the %K crosses below %D and the value of the oscillator is above overbought(80), selling signal is generated.

-We apply Multiclass Classification Modelling to predict a potential entry or exit point (Buy/Hold/Sell).
+The Stochastic %K and %D indicators are bounded between 0 and 100, functioning as classic oscillators:

+A %D value above 80 suggests the security is overbought.

+A %D value below 20 indicates it is oversold.

+Entry and exit signals are often generated based on intersections between %K and %D:

+A buy signal is triggered when %K crosses above %D and the oscillator value is below 20, indicating a potential bullish reversal from oversold conditions.

+A sell signal is triggered when %K crosses below %D and the oscillator value is above 80, pointing to a potential bearish reversal from overbought conditions.

+To classify these potential actions into Buy, Hold, or Sell, we utilize multiclass classification modelling, which learns from historical indicator behaviors to support predictive decision-making.

 #### Average Directional Index(ADX)
 ![ADX Chart](/images/IntelligentOneScreenshot10.png)